edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

         The `path_index` refers to the index of the device video streaming path from the path list.
 For example if a usb device has one video streaming path such as /dev/video0 the `path_index` value will be 0.
 In case of Intel&#8482; RealSense&#174; cameras there are three video streaming paths, hence the user will have 3 options for `path_index` which are 0, 1 and 2.
-The default value is 0 if no `path_index` input is provided. `stream_format` refers to different video streaming formats and the formats currently supported are `RGB`, `Depth` or `Greyscale`.
+The default value is 0 if no `path_index` input is provided. `stream_format` refers to different video streaming formats and the formats currently supported by the service are `RGB`, `Depth` or `Greyscale`.

     !!! example - "Example DataFormat Response"